 When I saw The Conjuring three years ago I wasn’t overly aware of the fact that I was watching a horror movie.
 Obviously, I knew it was a horror movie.
 It’s not like I walked in blind, completely unaware what kind of movie I was paying to see.
 Even if I had, all of the early jump scares would have been a pretty big hint.
-However, it never felt like a standard horror movie to me.
+However, it never felt like a standard horror movie to me, at least not the ones populating the multiplexes these days.
 Instead, it recalled old-fashioned, classic haunted house movies, mixing together The Amityville Horror with Poltergeist before taking a hard turn into The Exorcist.
 More importantly, it was a character drama first, haunted house movie second, and the investment we had in the characters carried us through the ever-escalating paranormal activities.

 By the end of The Conjuring 2, I was fully aware that I was watching a horror movie, albeit a well-executed one, and the turn left me a tad disappointed.